Yuya Takeda, Osaka, Japan

 “Living on campus feels like a village.
 While it has lively student vibes, it also has an environment where we can focus on study.
 The secure campus, academic resources, accessible professors, and motivated friends encourage my study.”

-According to Yuya, the greatest difference he has encountered in the American classroom is stronger, more dynamic interaction between professors and students.
+According to Yuya, the greatest difference he encountered in the American classroom is stronger, more dynamic interaction between professors and students.
 “I think it not only comes from a cultural difference, but also class size.
 Becker College provides relatively small classes, and that encourages us to be involved and engaged in class activities,” he says.
 “In Japan, a quiet student who does not express his opinion much, in order to avoid conflicts, is traditionally considered ‘a good student.’
 Although this is gradually changing, classrooms are yet where the job of students is to receive information.”

 “Becker College’s location, close to Boston and NYC is ideal too, since I am looking for internship and career development opportunities.
 I realized after arrival that Worcester has enormous opportunities and plenty of life too.”

-Yuya says he loves travel, as well as photography, music, and art.
 A graduate of Ryukoku University, in Kyoto, Japan, Yuya holds a bachelor’s degree in English and American culture, and has worked as an international student advisor.
 He first came to the United States in 2008, to learn English in Berkley, Calif.
 He also studied in Liverpool, England, and traveled to 30 countries in Europe, North America, East Asia, and South East Asia.

 “I wanted to try something new, creative, and positive; it’s been amazing,” Yuya says about his decision to immerse himself in Western culture.
-“Becker College has a very strong sense of community and solidarity that is hard to feel in big universities.
+“Becker College has a very strong sense of community and solidarity that is hard to feel at big universities.
 This is very inspiring and encouraging.
 Ever since I came here, I have felt a surprising number of times that, ‘I love my college.’”